 8. Reusable Period Products vs. Disposable Period Products

-Solutions: Try alternatives such as reusable cloth pads, period panties, or a menstrual cup.
-All of these options are better for your health and our environment.
+Solution: Try alternatives such as reusable cloth pads, organic cotton tampons, period panties, or the menstrual cup.
+All of these options are better for your health, easy to use, environmentally friendly, and save you lots of money!
 Read our article on how the menstrual cup changed my life.

 9. Cloth Diapers vs. Disposable Diapers